no2key/php-1/annForPHP.markdown

-**annotations for php **
+annotations for php

- --  the first choose should be "doctrine/annotations"
+ the first choose should be "doctrine/annotations"

 1.https://github.com/doctrine/annotations